France's protesting farmers encircle Paris with tractor barricades, vowing a 'siege' over grievances

 The movement in France is another manifestation of a global food crisis worsened by Russia’s nearly two-year full-scale war in Ukraine, a major food producer.

-French farmers assert that war-impacted higher prices for fertilizer, energy and other inputs for growing crops and feeding livestock have eaten into their incomes, even making farming untenable for some.
+French farmers assert that higher prices for fertilizer, energy and other inputs for growing crops and feeding livestock have eaten into their incomes.

 Protesters also argue that France’s massively subsidized farming sector is over-regulated and hurt by food imports from countries where agricultural producers face lower costs and fewer constraints.
 Rousseau used Ukrainian sugar producers as an example, saying their soaring exports to Europe since Russia invaded in February 2022 are “untenable” for European counterparts.

-Taxi drivers with other grievances also organized drive-slow protests Monday.
-Traffic authorities in the Paris area reported protests causing snarls on multiple major highways heading into the capital.
-Authorities elsewhere in the country also reported disruptions and recommended that road users switch to public transport if possible.
+Taxi drivers with other grievances also organized drive-slow protests Monday, adding to the traffic chaos in the Paris area and other parts of the country.
+Authorities recommended that road users switch to public transport if possible.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.